Managing Wikis

 1. Navigate to a wiki page.

-2. Choose Comments in the editing drop-down menu to reveal the comments screen.
+2. Choose Comments from the editing drop-down menu to open the comments screen.

 Note: The Comments page is displayed.
-If there are any comments previously added by course participants, they are displayed.
+If any comments have been previously added by course participants, they are displayed.

 3. Instructors cannot change student comments.
 They can only delete them.

-4. If an instructor wants to comment on a comment, they should click on the Add comment link.
+4. If an instructor wants to respond to a comment, they should click on the Add comment link.

 5. Type the comment and click Save changes to post it.